 What happens if the ball pitches outside the pitch?

-If the ball pitches outside the pitch, it is considered a no-ball.
-This simple rule ensures fair play.
-The case of a deal ball arises in exceptional cases.
+If the ball pitches outside the pitch, it is considered a no ball as long as the umpires feel that the ball was delivered.
+The case of a deal ball arises only in exceptional cases.

 Outside pitch no ball rules in a nutshell?